 A: The simple answer is that it depends on your income, how many children you have, and their ages.

 If you are unmarried and earn less than $112,500 per year or are married and your household income is less than $150,000 per year, you will receive $3,600 per child under six years old and $3,000 per child age six to 17.
-Estimates project that families will receive about $300 per child for children under six, and $250 per child between ages six and 17, for each periodic payment.
+Eligible families will receive up to $300 per month for each child under six, and $250 per month for each child between ages six and 17.